Skip to content

 Should I read Italian stories with or without translation?

-Skim Italian first so context drives inference — that maps sounds and spelling together.
+Skim French first so context drives inference — that maps sounds and spelling together.
 Then reveal glosses line-by-line only where meaning broke down.
-Finally read Italian once more while audio plays in the app to absorb vowel clarity and phrase melody.
+Finally read Italian once more while audio plays in the app to absorb rhythm and vowel clarity.

 Are MeloLingua's Italian short stories free?